-- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is contructed using the values from the originally received PDU, but replacing the error_status with an authorizationError code, and error_index value of 0, and control is passed to step (6) below.

-- If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is contructed using the values from the originally received PDU, but replacing the error_status with a genError code, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below. - (6) The Dispatcher is called to generate a response or report message.
+- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is constructed using the values from the originally received PDU, but replacing the error_status with an authorizationError code, and error_index value of 0, and control is passed to step (6) below. - If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is constructed using the values from the originally received PDU, but replacing the error_status with a genError code, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below. - (6) The Dispatcher is called to generate a response or report message.
 The abstract service interface is:

+'''

-''' returnResponsePdu(
+returnResponsePdu(

 IN messageProcessingModel -- typically, SNMP version

 IN securityModel -- Security Model in use

 IN securityName -- on behalf of this principal

 IN securityLevel -- same as on incoming request

-IN contextEngineID -- data from/at this SNMP entity
+IN contextEngineID -- data from/in this SNMP entity

+IN contextName

-IN contextName -- data from/in this context
+-- data from/in this context

+pduVersion

+IN

-IN pduVersion -- the version of the PDU
+-- the version of the PDU

-IN PDU -- SNMP Protocol Data Unit
+-- SNMP Protocol Data Unit

+IN

+PDU

+TN

-IN maxSizeResponseScopedPDU -- maximum size of the Response I '''
+maxSizeResponseScopedPDU -- maximum size of the Response PDU

+TN

+stateReference -- reference to state information

+-- as presented with the request

+statusInformation

+-- success or errorIndication

+-- error counter OID/value if error

+'''
-- The messageProcessingModel is the value from the processPdu call. - The securityModel is the value from the processPdu call. - The securityName is the value from the processPdu call.

-- The securityLevel is the value from the processPdu call. - The contextEngineID is the value from the processPdu call. - The contextName is the value from the processPdu call. - The pduVersion indicates the version of the PDU to be returned.
+- The messageProcessingModel is the value from the processPdu call. - The securityModel is the value from the processPdu call. - The securityName is the value from the processPdu call. - The securityLevel is the value from the processPdu call. - The contextEngineID is the value from the processPdu call. - The contextName is the value from the processPdu call. - The pduVersion indicates the version of the PDU to be returned.
 If no result PDU was generated, the pduVersion is an undefined value. - The PDU is the result generated in step (5) above.
 If no result PDU was generated, the PDU is an undefined value. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value from the processPdu call. - The statusInformation either contains an indication that no error occurred and that a response should be generated, or contains an indication that an error occurred along with the OID and counter value of the appropriate error counter object.